dddrrreee/cs140e-24win/labs/2-trusting-trust/README.md

     have it able to start replicating the attack rather than immediately break because it depended on some file on the original machine.

+    Also, using an external file means users could detect the attack by inspecting the file system; much better to hide the attack self-contained, in the compiler binary.

-    If the `diff` check in the makefile fails, it could be because you did this mistake.
+    If the `diff` check in the makefile fails, it could be because you make the mistake of using an external file.
 (It could also just be failing because there is non-determinism in compilation on MacOS M1's laptops.)

 -----------------------------------------------------------------------
 #### Postscript

 You have now replicated Thompon's hack.
 Startlingly, there seem to be only a few people that have ever done so, and most that believe they